Responding to Biological Spills

 For Biohazardous Spill containing Radioactive Materials

-- Prior to any cleanup – contact both the Radiation and Biosafety Officers (EHS: 607-255-8200) for assistance with clean-up procedures
+- Before any cleanup – contact both the Radiation and Biosafety Officers (EHS: 607-255-1111) for assistance with clean-up procedures

 Important Phone Numbers

-Cornell Health Occupational Medicine 607-255-6960.
+Cornell Health Occupational Medicine 607-255-6960 is available for counseling employees involved in incidents on campus.
 If you prefer seeing your personal physician, please notify Cornell Health the next business day so that they can help follow up with any related response activities.

 For non-emergency questions, contact EHS 607-255-8200